COVID-19 Resources & Information | Testing | Vaccination | Visitor Policy and Hours

-Home > Wellness Resources > Health Library > Acute Respiratory Distress Syndrome (ARDS)
+Home > Be Healthy > Health Library > Acute Respiratory Distress Syndrome (ARDS)

 Acute respiratory distress syndrome (ARDS) is a lung problem.
 It happens when fluid builds up in the lungs, causing breathing failure and low oxygen levels in the blood.
 ARDS is life-threatening, because it keeps organs like the brain and kidneys from getting the oxygen they need to work.